elrumordelaluz/csshake/README.md

 You could download the complete `csshake.css` file or separated files for each shake animation (i.e `csshake-little.css`).
 Each one expanded or minified.

+### CDN
+Now is also available in `cdnjs` for each shake animation: https://cdnjs.com/libraries/csshake

 ### How to use